balasaravanakumar7890/vulnerable_labs/README.md

 # Vulnerable Labs

-> A collection of intentionally vulnerable, Dockerized web applications built from real-world bug bounty reports, CVEs, PortSwigger labs, and public writeups.

-The goal of this repository is to understand vulnerabilities from the inside out—not just exploit them.

 Each lab is a minimal but realistic application that reproduces a single vulnerability while keeping every unrelated feature secure.
-This makes it easier to study the root cause, exploit methodology, source code, and remediation without unnecessary complexity.

 ---

-## Objectives

-- Learn how vulnerabilities actually occur in production applications.
-- Practice reconnaissance and manual testing.
-- Understand backend implementation and trust boundaries.
-- Analyze vulnerable source code.
-- Patch the vulnerability.
-- Verify the fix by retesting.
-- Build methodology that transfers to real bug bounty programs.

----

-## Design Principles

-Every lab follows these principles:

-- One intentional vulnerability per lab.
-- Only the required features are implemented.
-- All unrelated functionality is implemented securely.
-- Realistic workflows instead of toy examples.
-- Fully Dockerized for one-command setup.
-- Source code is included.
-- Exploit documentation is provided.
-- Remediation guidance is included.

 ---